Loading [MathJax]/jax/output/CommonHTML/jax.js

 The libraries used in this project are:

-• Sklearn for importing the decision tree algorithm,validation parameter and preprocessing techniques
+• Sklearn for importing the decision tree algorithm and the validation metric.

 from sklearn import tree